kubernetes/enhancements/keps/sig-network/563-dual-stack/README.md

 ### Rollout, Upgrade and Rollback Planning

 * **How can a rollout fail?
 Can it impact already running workloads?**
-  Users **must** avoid changing existing cidrs for both pods and services.
+  Users **must** avoid changing existing CIDRs for both pods and services.
-  Users can only add an alternative ip family to existing cidrs.
-Changing existing cidrs will result in nondeterministic failures depending on how the cluster networking was configured.
+  Users can only add an alternative ip family to existing CIDRs.
+Changing existing CIDRs will result in nondeterministic failures depending on how the cluster networking was configured.

   Existing workloads are not expected to be impacted during rollout.
 When you